tjhorner/home-assistant-weatherkit/README.md

 # Home Assistant Apple WeatherKit Integration

+# ⚠️ IMPORTANT NOTICE ⚠️

+This integration is included officially in Home Assistant as of version 2023.10.
+If you are on at least that version, you should not install this custom component, and instead use the official integration.

+---

 This is a Home Assistant custom component which provides current weather and a daily forecast from Apple WeatherKit.
 If you are coming from Dark Sky, this is the closest you will get to the same data.

 ## Requirements